In the ranks of death you'll find him;

 Traditionally though, poetry and war are complementary pursuits.
 Poems sing of the glory found in battle.
 Honor and virtue are on display when men are facing deadly peril.
-Experiencing death and the horrors of war makes a man contemplate the big questions of life.
+Experiencing death and the horrors of war make a man contemplate the big questions of life.
 Often the war is being fought for some greater purpose or cause, such as liberty.
 Great generals devote their spare time to philosophy, wondering what it all means.
-Poetry (except blank verse) is built on the optimal deployment of limited resources — words that fit together with other words, and with words that aren't there — not unlike the strategic decisions a soldier makes on the battlefield.
+Poetry (except free verse) is built on the optimal deployment of limited resources — words that fit together with other words, and with words that aren't there — not unlike the strategic decisions a soldier makes on the battlefield.

 Note that this isn't only about poetry.
-This trope is about literature, music, writing epic sagas, philosophy... any sufficiently refined way of expression combined with warfare, fighting or any kind of physical combat.
+This trope is about literature, music, writing epic sagas, philosophy... any sufficiently refined way of expression combined with warfare, fighting, or any kind of physical combat.

 Thus singers, poets, and writers have gone off and joined the armed forces, looking for that glory and enlightenment.
 They are often welcomed by the other warriors who want someone who can express their feelings and experiences in poetry or song.
 Often because they themselves feel those things too deeply to be able to express them bluntly in plain words (unless they are drunk).

 That's where this character comes in.
-He's fought in battle and is no slouch at war making, but he thinks about the purpose behind all the bloodshed and philosophizes on the meaning of life and death.
+He's fought in battle and is no slouch at war-making, but he thinks about the purpose behind all the bloodshed and philosophizes on the meaning of life and death.
 Since War Is Hell he tends to have a bit of a melancholy tone about it all.
 Perhaps his poems long for peace as only a man who has seen war can.
 However, since War Is Glorious he might write songs glorifying the battle he just witnessed.
 If he is a supporting character, expect other warriors in his Band of Brothers to be moved by his poetry and philosophical insights when he shares them.

 If he's the lead, he might be a loner with his fellows being unable to understand his way of thinking.
 It might also be a way of showing his Love Interest that he's not just a bloodthirsty barbarian but actually a sensitive soul who is forced to do horrible things because of war or human nature (as he understands it).

 Note: Do not mistake this for Cultured Badass.
-That trope is about a Badass with "cultured" hobbies; this trope is about a mindset rather than hobbies.
-Essentially, a Cultured Badass can appreciate love poetry, but a Warrior Poet will incorporate that poetry into their daily life and their thoughts about warfare.
-Additionally, a Cultured Badass can enjoy battle for the thrill and pleasure, but a Warrior Poet will espouse something more mystical and/or spiritual from the fighting.
+That trope is about a badass with "cultured" hobbies; this trope is about a mindset rather than hobbies.
+Essentially, a Cultured Badass can appreciate love poetry, but a Warrior-Poet will incorporate that poetry into their daily life and their thoughts about warfare.
+Additionally, a Cultured Badass can enjoy battle for the thrill and pleasure, but a Warrior-Poet will espouse something more mystical and/or spiritual from the fighting.
 Basically, just because you can write poetry doesn't mean you are a poet.

-The first indication that Sori-sensei is a Bad Ass comes from him cutting a guy to pieces with barely any effort, because 'people who treat art as a doormat are not welcome in his house'.
+- The first indication that Sori-sensei is a badass comes from him cutting a guy to pieces with barely any effort, because 'people who treat art as a doormat are not welcome in his house'.

 "I'll beat you to death!